aliaksandrZh/aliaksandrZh/README.md

 I worked as a web developer for 3+ years.
 Then, I had to take a break for a year.
 In May 2024, I returned and am now getting back on track.

-### Here's a list of what I accomplished as the Lead Frontend Developer on the last project:
+### Here's a list of what I accomplished on the last project:

 <details>
   <summary>Implementation of Reusable Modules/Components</summary>